ddfulaa/bellmancapital/README.md

 | 🧠 H1: Anti-Turnover | -54.45% | 28.67% | -0.72 | 54.83% | $ 9,568.91 | [+0.00, +0.00, +0.00, +1.00] |
 | ➖ SMA Crossover | -100.00% | 31.40% | -21.69 | 100.00% | $ 8,647.16 | [+0.33, +0.33, +0.33, +0.00] |

+**Economic Interpretation:** The agent did not generate positive out-of-sample alpha, losing to the passive `Equal Weight` benchmark.
+However, from an objective reinforcement learning standpoint, the agent successfully solved the mathematical constraints of the environment.
+The allocation plot reveals that `Exp_5` achieved a Max Drawdown virtually identical to the `Equal Weight` benchmark.
+It did so by mathematically deducing that trading is a net-negative expectation game.
+While the `SMA Crossover` completely destroyed its capital (-100% ruin, paying $\$8,647$ in fees), the RL agent locked into a static structural "bunker" (long Asset 0, short Asset 1 and 2, heavily weighted in Cash), paying only $\$194.97$ in fees over 55,000 steps.
+The agent learned the fundamental law of quantitative execution: when the mean return is 1 bp and the transaction cost is 10 bps, the only winning move is not to trade.

 ### Research, Reproducibility, and Artifacts

 For complete transparency and technical inspection, the project's core workflow is preserved across three dedicated notebooks.
 Furthermore, all training telemetry has been retained for independent verification.

-* **[`notebooks/own_eda.ipynb`](https://nbviewer.org/github/ddfulaa/bellmancapital/blob/main/notebooks/own_eda.ipynb) (Exploratory Data Analysis):** The rigorous statistical analysis conducted strictly on the training set.
-It documents the transaction cost chasm, spectral volatility cycles, and structural market anomalies that dictated the agent's state space and reward design.
+* **[`notebooks/own_eda.ipynb`](https://www.google.com/search?q=%5Bhttps://nbviewer.org/github/ddfulaa/bellmancapital/blob/main/notebooks/own_eda.ipynb%5D(https://nbviewer.org/github/ddfulaa/bellmancapital/blob/main/notebooks/own_eda.ipynb)):** The rigorous statistical analysis documenting the transaction cost chasm, spectral volatility cycles, and structural anomalies.
-* **[`notebooks/dirty_training.ipynb`](https://nbviewer.org/github/ddfulaa/bellmancapital/blob/main/notebooks/dirty_training.ipynb) (Model Training & Ablation):** The complete end-to-end PPO training pipeline.
-It contains the custom `QuantRoberta` architecture, the sequential curriculum learning schedule, and the execution of the 5-agent ablation study alongside the KL-collapse early stopping mechanics.
+* **[`notebooks/dirty_training.ipynb`](https://www.google.com/search?q=%5Bhttps://nbviewer.org/github/ddfulaa/bellmancapital/blob/main/notebooks/dirty_training.ipynb%5D(https://nbviewer.org/github/ddfulaa/bellmancapital/blob/main/notebooks/dirty_training.ipynb)):** The end-to-end PPO pipeline, containing the custom architecture, sequential curriculum, and KL-collapse stopping mechanics.
-* **[`notebooks/test_models.ipynb`](https://nbviewer.org/github/ddfulaa/bellmancapital/blob/main/notebooks/test_models.ipynb) (Out-of-Sample Evaluation):** The deterministic testing environment.
-It details the isolated forward-pass inference, the custom functional baseline generation, and the exact mathematical computation of the final evaluation metrics (Sortino, Max Drawdown, Total Fees) across the unseen data.
+* **[`notebooks/test_models.ipynb`](https://www.google.com/search?q=%5Bhttps://nbviewer.org/github/ddfulaa/bellmancapital/blob/main/notebooks/test_models.ipynb%5D(https://nbviewer.org/github/ddfulaa/bellmancapital/blob/main/notebooks/test_models.ipynb)):** The deterministic testing environment detailing functional baseline generation and mathematical metric computation.
-* **TensorBoard Telemetry & Model Weights:** While intermediate checkpoint files (e.g., `checkpoint_iter_50.pth`) may be omitted from the repository to manage storage limits, the raw TensorBoard logs (`events.out.tfevents.*`) are fully preserved within the `experiments/` directory.
-This allows anyone to audit the exact training metrics (KL divergence, entropy decay, loss curves, and rolling returns) without needing the intermediate weights.
-The final converged models (e.g., `model_BEST.pth` and phase-specific weights) are explicitly included to guarantee immediate out-of-sample reproducibility.
+* **TensorBoard Telemetry & Weights:** Raw TensorBoard logs (`events.out.tfevents.*`) are fully preserved within the `experiments/` directory, allowing anyone to audit the exact training metrics.
+The final converged model (`model_BEST.pth`) is explicitly included to guarantee immediate OOS reproducibility.

+---

 ## 10. Discussion

-**Reward design and reward hacking:** Reward hacking manifested when the agent deduced that the 10 BPS transaction cost mathematically outpaced the ~1 bp mean return of the 15-minute bars.
-When penalized directly for turnover, it developed a "Fear of Exit," paralyzing itself through -40% drawdowns to avoid immediate transaction penalties, or collapsing into a degenerate 100% Cash policy to guarantee zero loss.
-We addressed this by decoupling the constraints: we moved the turnover restriction to the physical environment (a 0.25 L1 Inertia Filter) and implemented an asymmetric drawdown-penalized reward (applying a 1.5x multiplier on single-bar losses worse than -15 bps).
-This aligned the neural gradients strictly with capital preservation rather than micromanagement.
+**Reward design and reward hacking:** Reward hacking manifested when the agent deduced that the 10 BPS transaction cost mathematically outpaced the ~1 bp mean return.
+When penalized directly for turnover, it developed a "Fear of Exit," paralyzing itself through -40% drawdowns to avoid immediate transaction penalties.
+We addressed this by decoupling the constraints: moving the turnover restriction to the physical environment (a 0.25 $L_1$ Inertia Filter) and implementing an asymmetric drawdown-penalized reward (1.5x multiplier on single-bar losses worse than -15 bps).
+This aligned the neural gradients strictly with capital preservation.

-**Sample efficiency: market regimes are long and observations are not independent:** Financial observations are heavily autocorrelated; a single 15-minute candle is inextricably linked to its predecessor, and our EDA proved that macro volatility regimes persist for months.
+**Sample efficiency: market regimes are long and observations are not independent:** Financial observations are heavily autocorrelated; our EDA proved that macro volatility regimes persist for months.
 Standard RL rollouts operating on isolated flat arrays are highly sample-inefficient in this domain because they fail to capture sequential dependencies.
 We addressed this by employing a multimodal Patch Time Series Transformer.
-By processing 192-bar contiguous blocks—patched via convolutions to reduce sequence length—the self-attention mechanism could extract persistent structural patterns across long trajectories, drastically improving learning efficiency without requiring tens of millions of shuffled steps.
+By processing 192-bar contiguous blocks—patched via convolutions to reduce sequence length—the self-attention mechanism extracted persistent structural patterns across long trajectories without requiring tens of millions of shuffled steps.

 **PPO memory constraints and Train-to-deploy distribution shift:** The training set contained massive anomalies, including a structural bull market (2020–2021) followed by a sustained bear market (2022).
-Because PPO is an on-policy algorithm, it is highly susceptible to catastrophic forgetting; as it optimizes over a volatile 2022 trajectory, it overwrites and "forgets" the policy weights that successfully navigated 2021.
-We mitigated this memorization risk through two vectors.
-First, architecturally, Reversible Instance Normalization (RevIN) dynamically normalized the 192-bar sequence using its own internal mean and variance, forcing the agent to learn relative momentum rather than absolute price memorization.
-Second, methodologically, our environment hijack fed the agent randomized, short-exposure temporal episodes rather than continuous multi-year rollouts.
+Because PPO is an on-policy algorithm, it is highly susceptible to catastrophic forgetting; as it optimizes over a volatile 2022 trajectory, it overwrites the policy weights that navigated 2021.
+We mitigated this memorization risk architecturally using Reversible Instance Normalization (RevIN) to dynamically normalize the 192-bar sequence using its own internal variance, forcing the agent to learn relative momentum rather than absolute price memorization.
+Methodologically, our environment hijack fed the agent randomized, short-exposure temporal episodes rather than continuous multi-year rollouts.

 **Policy Convergence and the Out-of-Sample Anomaly:** Under the crushing friction of 10 BPS, PPO optimization gradients naturally converged to a static, deterministic policy (Long Asset 0, Short Assets 1 & 2, heavily weighted in Cash).
-Because PPO struggles with vast temporal state-action mapping under heavy penalties, it effectively built a pseudo-market-neutral "bunker" to minimize variance and survive.
-Surprisingly, `Exp_5` generated positive alpha (+7.22%) in the out-of-sample window.
-While statistical randomness is a factor, it is highly probable that the specific macroeconomic patterns of the 2024–2025 unseen regime structurally favored this rigid long/short configuration.
-The agent did not actively "trade" the test data; rather, the bunker it built during training happened to perfectly hedge the systemic risks of that specific future horizon.
+Because PPO struggles with vast temporal state-action mapping under heavy penalties, it built a pseudo-market-neutral "bunker" to minimize variance.
+Surprisingly, `Exp_5` generated positive alpha (+7.22%) in the short 2,500-step OOS window before underperforming the full window (-27.39%).
+It is highly probable that the specific macroeconomic patterns of early 2024 structurally favored this rigid configuration.
+The agent did not actively "trade"; rather, the bunker it built during training happened to temporarily hedge the systemic risks of that specific future horizon.

-**Non-stationarity and regime change:** The EDA revealed that asset correlation breaks down dynamically; assets that move independently during calm periods suddenly correlate at >0.90 during market crashes.
-A static policy fails when the fundamental physics of the environment change abruptly.
-We addressed this by hardcoding multi-scale regime indicators—such as the 410-hour macro volatility (`abs_ret_410h`) and the 171-hour cointegration spreads—directly into the observation space, alongside cyclical `Time2Vec` embeddings.
-This provided the network with the explicit macro context required to recognize non-stationary transitions and shift autonomously from yield-seeking behavior to defensive cash-parking.
+**Non-stationarity and regime change:** Asset correlation breaks down dynamically; assets that move independently suddenly correlate at >0.90 during market crashes.
+A static policy fails when the fundamental physics of the environment change.
+We addressed this by hardcoding multi-scale regime indicators—such as the 410-hour macro volatility (`abs_ret_410h`) and the 171-hour cointegration spreads—directly into the observation space, alongside cyclical `Time2Vec` embeddings, providing the explicit macro context required to recognize non-stationary transitions.

-**Long-horizon credit assignment:** Overcoming a 20 BPS round-trip friction requires holding trades for days or weeks, meaning the ultimate P&L of an action is separated from the entry decision by thousands of 15-minute steps.
+**Long-horizon credit assignment:** Overcoming a 20 BPS round-trip friction requires holding trades for weeks, separating the ultimate P&L from the entry decision by thousands of steps.
 Standard PPO struggles to assign credit across such vast temporal gaps, often punishing good entries due to intermediate noise.
 We addressed this by injecting a log-scaled `bars_since_trade` (inertia) token directly into the Transformer's context window.
-Paired with Generalized Advantage Estimation (GAE) smoothing, the architecture was given the explicit temporal state necessary to correlate holding duration with portfolio survival, effectively linking delayed macro returns to the initial structural rotation.
+Paired with GAE smoothing, the architecture received the explicit temporal state necessary to correlate holding duration with portfolio survival.

+---

 ## 11. Reflection